newrelic/nri-flex/docs/basic-tutorial.md

 It is aimed at installing all the required files for older versions of the Agent, and also start/stopping the Agent service so the changes take effect.

-From the Agent version 1.8.0, you can just manually copy the `nri-flex` executable from the tarball into the `/var/db/newrelic-infra/newrelic-integrations/` folder:
+From the Agent version 1.8.0, you just need manually copy the `nri-flex` executable from the tarball into the `/var/db/newrelic-infra/newrelic-integrations/` folder:

 Steps (from a command-line):